See how to sew this easy felt carrot pattern with our free carrot template.

 This post may contain affiliate links.
 Thanks for your support.

 Felt Carrot Pattern

+Do your kids love felt play food?
 This time I'd like to show you how to make felt carrots to add to your felt play food collection.
-Boy it can be fun!
-You can combine these carrots with some other felt food, like sunny-side-up eggs, cheese, bread, bananas, broccoli and tons of other felt food.
 Wouldn't this make a wonderful DIY present for a child?
 Check out my favorite 7 Felt Play Food Tutorials HERE.

 Now, let's get back to felt carrots tutorial.

 - toy stuffing (you can use scraps of jersey or minky if available)

 - sewing machine or a needle

 There are just a few simple steps, but I've added step-by-step images to all, so even kids can sew their own felt carrots.